bahelms/super_perfundo/posts/drafts/3-14_ray-tracer-part3.md

 I'm waving my hand here because I can't explain something I don't understand myself.
 If you're feeling frisky, [here's an article that goes into it](https://www.scratchapixel.com/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-sphere-intersection.html){:target="x"}.
 The tl;dr: the ray intersects if there is a discriminant value.
-We've made a new type to hold onto the intersection values, the object that was hit and the time it took for the ray to hit it.
+We've made a new type to hold on to the intersection values: the object that was hit and the time it took for the ray to hit it.
 ```rust
 pub struct Intersection<'a> {